ASEAN foresters need closer integration

 ‘The new plan from ASEAN is to enhance the competitiveness of timber and non-timber forest products’, he said.
 ‘The latter isn’t at large enough scale for trading at increased volumes so we are now looking for common non-timber products that can be traded between the member states and what is needed to harmonise the trade.

 ‘We are trying to set a benchmark and are developing agroforestry guidelines so that member states can learn from each other, transferring policy and best practices, with a strong focus for the next ten years of sustainable forest management.
 There are contesting interests in the food, agricultural and forestry sectors so we want to hold regional dialogues to support development of national policy’.

-Read the first four ASEAN agroforestry policy briefs
+Read the first five ASEAN agroforestry policy briefs

 Van Noordwijk M, Lasco RD.
 2016.
 Agroforestry in Southeast Asia: bridging the forestry-agriculture divide for sustainable development.
 Policy Brief no. 67.
 Agroforestry options for ASEAN series no. 1.
 Bogor, Indonesia: World Agroforestry Centre (ICRAF) Southeast Asia Regional Program, Bogor, Indonesia: World Agroforestry Centre (ICRAF) Southeast Asia Regional Program.